Does Sand Help With Soil Drainage?

 Cropped image of man digging sand with a shovel for garden, Does Sand Help With Soil Drainage?

-When it comes to choosing soil, we recommend a sandy loam option to use for your gardening.
+When it comes to choosing soil, we recommend a sandy loam option for gardening.
 Another idea to promote good drainage is to use gravel alongside sand to break up dirt and keep water from pooling.

 Regardless, make sure to choose potting soil with sand or gravel mixed in, and don't be afraid to use a liquid aerator on thicker clay lawns.